-Sempervivum arachnoideum var. bryoides is a mat-forming, evergreen, perennial up to 5 inches (12.5 cm) tall, comprising very small rosettes up to 0.4 inch (1 cm) in diameter, of oval, fleshy green leaves tipped with red and covered in a web of white hairs.
-Mature rosettes can form a stem with a terminal cluster of pink flowers in the summer.
+Sempervivum arachnoideum var. bryoides is a mat-forming succulent that forms very small rosettes of fleshy green leaves tipped with red and covered in a web of white hairs.
+The rosettes grow up to 0.4 inches (1 cm) in diameter.
+Mature rosettes form a stem with a terminal cluster of pink flowers in the summer.

 How to Grow and Care

 Relatively easy to grow in a container or the rock garden, scree bed, wall crevice, trough, or alpine house.
 They are ideal in so many ways, as they quickly start to form very tight clusters of rosettes, filling in Sempervivum walls, mosaics, and topiary, and their shallow yet fibrous root systems hold soil in place even in vertical plantings.
 After the plant blooms and sets seed, it will die, but many offsets will take its place.

 Plant in well-drained succulent soil mix in full sun to light shade.
 Water regularly during the growing season and allow the soil to dry out before watering again.
 Water very little during the winter months.

 See more at How to Grow and Care for Sempervivum.

 The crushed leaves or their juice is applied externally to boils, wounds, etc., and is also used to stop nose bleeds.
 The slightly warmed juice has been used to relieve ear inflammations, and toothaches can be relieved by chewing on the leaves.
 When macerated and infused in vinegar, the plant can be used to get rid of warts and corns.